spineo/RGButterflyDocs/README.md

 ![MatchViews](images/MatchViews.jpg)

-### Manual Paints Data Capture
+### Paints Data Capture

 Photographed paint swatch areas can be tapped and integrated into a _Mix Association_ as shown in the screenshots below.
-The more detailed session used for this type of data capture can be found [here](content/DataCapture.md)
+A more detailed session used for this type of data capture can be found [here](content/DataCapture.md)

 ![DataCapture](images/ManualDataCapture.jpg)